 |

 After knowing about the two types of forms (ITR 1 and ITR 4), it is essential to know about their due dates.
-The due date to file ITR in the assessment year 2025-26 is 31st July 2025 for the majority of taxpayers.
-However, for companies, LLPs and some individuals who need to get their accounts audited before filing the return, it is 31st October 2024.
+The due date to file ITR in the Financial Year 2024-25 (AY 2025-26) is 15th September 2025 for the majority of taxpayers.
+However, for companies, LLPs, and some individuals who need to get their accounts audited before filing the return, it is 31st October 2025 until further notification by the Central Board of Direct Taxes (CBDT).

 For error-free tax filing, every taxpayer must assess these provisions mentioned above.
 One of the basic differences between ITR-1 and ITR-4 lies in the presumptive business scheme.
 This specific provision is applicable to ITR-4 but not ITR-1.
 At the same time, also ensure to file your ITR within a specified date.
 If you fail to do so, you will have to pay interest under Section 234A at 1% per month.